archae0pteryx/pay-me-by/README.md

 `body.opacity = (now / when) * how pissed i am`

-This is especially useful when those MFRS string you along saying stuff like:
+This is especially useful when clients continually hit you with:
   > Your check is on the way

   > I'll have it tommorow